typelevel/doobie/modules/docs/src/main/tut/docs/15-Extensions-PostgreSQL.md

 Note: the following API was introduced in version 0.5.2 and is experimental.
 Community feedback and contributions (instances in particular) are encouraged.
 </div>

 **doobie** also provides a specialized API for very fast batch inserts using upates of the form `COPY ...
-FROM STDIN` and a `Text` typeclass that defines how data types are encoded in Postgres text format (similar to `Meta`; instances must be present for all fields in the data type to be inserted).
+FROM STDIN` and a `Text` typeclass that defines how data types are encoded in Postgres text format (similar to `Put`; instances must be present for all fields in the data type to be inserted).

 First a temp table for our experiment.